Learn More About Drug Allergies

 Warning signs of a drug allergy can range from mild to life-threatening.
 In an allergic reaction, your body's release of histamine can cause symptoms like:

 The most severe reaction is one that includes anaphylaxis, a serious, life-threatening response marked by swelling, hives, and lowered blood pressure.
 In some cases, a person goes into shock.

 If you think you're having anaphylaxis symptoms, give yourself a shot of epinephrine immediately and call 911.

 What Are Some Common Drug Allergies?

-The most common drug allergy is penicillin.
-Other antibiotics similar to penicillin can also trigger allergic reactions.
+The most common one is to penicillin.
+Other antibiotics like penicillin can also bring allergic reactions.

 How Are Drug Allergies Diagnosed?

-The primary goal when treating drug allergies is symptom relief.
-Allergy symptoms such as rash, hives, and itching can often be controlled with antihistamines and, occasionally, corticosteroids.
+Allergy symptoms like rashes, hives, and itching can often be controlled with antihistamines, and sometimes with corticosteroids.

-If you are severely allergic to certain antibiotics, there are alternative antibiotics your doctor can prescribe.
+If you're severely allergic to certain antibiotics, your doctor can prescribe different kinds of them.

-If you have a drug allergy, always inform your health care provider before undergoing any type of treatment, including dental care.
-It is also a good idea to wear a MedicAlert bracelet or pendant, or carry a card that identifies your drug allergy.
-In cases of emergency, it could save your life.
+If you have a drug allergy, always let your doctor know before you get any type of treatment, including dental care.
+It’s also a good idea to wear a MedicAlert bracelet or pendant, or to carry a card that identifies your drug allergy.
+These items could save your life in an emergency.